kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 Like LaTeX, Typst is a markup-based programmable typesetting system.
 But it is fast and easy to use.
 Typst provides easy customizability because the programming syntax used in scripting is human-readable.
 Sensibly, it acts on objects that have meaning in the context of a document.
 It affects both the structure and content of a document.
 Like LaTeX, it produces PDF, which is bound to paper sizes.
 Should Typst also provide HTML output, it would have a killer-advantage over LaTeX, in addition to its current [unique selling points (USPs)](https://www.techtarget.com/whatis/definition/unique-selling-point-USP).

 I think of Typst as a domain-specific language, tuned to its purpose of typesetting documents, while remaining human-friendly.
-And because it is brash and young---even though it is a bit rough at the edges, regarding line breaks, paragraph breaks, hyphenation, and some mathematics---Typst will be sculpted to perfection in time, rather than be venerated as a sacred---but untouchable---relic the way TeX now is.
+And because it is brash and young---even though it is a bit rough at the edges, regarding line breaks, paragraph breaks, hyphenation, footnotes, and some mathematics---Typst will be sculpted to perfection in time, rather than be venerated as a sacred---but untouchable---relic the way TeX now is.
 So, let us [heave ho](https://www.collinsdictionary.com/us/dictionary/english/heave-ho)!

 ### A short detour